Libochovice: Sights

 Libochovice is known for the Libochovice Castle.
-It is a Renaissance castle created by reconstruction of the former Gothic fortress.
+It was originally a Gothic fortress, rebuilt into a Renaissance castle in 1560–1564.
+In 1682–1690, the castle was extended and rebuilt in the early Baroque style according to the design by Antonio della Porta.
 The castle park was founded in 1686.
+Since then, the castle complex has remained in an almost unchanged form, thus preserving its high historical and architectural value.
+The castle is protected as a national cultural monument.

 The Church of All Saints was originally a Gothic church from the 14th century.
 The tower was added in 1541.
 After it was destroyed by a fire in 1661, it was completely rebuilt in the Baroque style in 1700–1705.

 The Jewish community is reminded of the cemetery, founded in 1583, and of part of the original houses of the Jewish quarter.
 The synagogue from the second half of the 18th century was demolished in 1985 and is commemorated by a memorial plaque.